-Nursing and non-nursing mothers can tap an array of local support resources: pediatric health care providers, nutritionists and breastfeeding counselors, Berkshire Nursing Families, or any local Women, Infants and Children (WIC) programs.
+Nursing and non-nursing mothers can tap an array of local support resources: pediatric health care Clinicians, nutritionists and breastfeeding counselors, Berkshire Nursing Families, or any local Women, Infants and Children (WIC) programs.
 CHP Family Services also maintains a library of information, classes and parent groups.
 Fairview Hospital and Berkshire Medical Center offer excellent encouragement and education to new mothers as they begin breastfeeding their infants.
 CHP’s family playgroups provide solid connections for parents and children.

 So, what can you do to help?

 Family and friends are key to helping women to breastfeed their children, and they can help most by providing logistical and emotional support for a woman’s breastfeeding routine.
 Employers can provide break time and space for nursing mothers.

 Yes, it does take a village –and the village here in Berkshire County is growing stronger.

 By MaryElizabeth Merrit, Ph.D, CLC.
 MaryElizabeth is a breastfeeding peer counselor and pre- and perinatal health educator at Community Health Programs Family Services in Great Barrington.